 “4-Way” No.200 by Bronson

-One of Bronson’s first spinning reels from the early 1950’s.
+One of Bronson’s first spinning reels, introduced in 1956 and selling through 1958.
 This reel came with a separate manual pick-up attachment for those who did not like the new auto-bail.
 The original black Bronson box is shown below.

 “Jet” No.500 by Bronson

 The Jet No.500 came out new in 1955 and would sell through 1963.
 It is similar to the Spinit No.400, but does not have the drag at the crank handle.
 The black and white ad is from our 1955 Fisherman catalog and the other ad is from our 1962 Bronson catalog, showing a “red” example, which can also be seen below.
 These were popular reels.
 The original box is also shown.
 A rare “green” version has been found and can be seen below, courtesy of Daryl Rodenberger.
 We do not know when this version built.

 “Spinit” No.400 by Bronson